 If you are concerned or unsure of how to ensure that your child is staying safe online then please contact the school and we will do all we can to help.

 Click here to view a leaflet on parenting in a digital world.
-This page will provide you with tips and advice regarding E-Safety.
+This leaflet will provide you with tips and advice regarding E-Safety.

-Click on the link below for information by Cleveland Police about staying safe online.
+Click on the picture below for information by Cleveland Police about staying safe online.